SAP-samples/teched2023-AD261/exercises/ex3/README.md

 ## Summary

 You've deployed the changes in the TEST tenant where the different integration and acceptance tests can be performed.
-Continue with [Exercise 4 - Deploy to Production using SAP Cloud Transport Management](../ex4/README.md)
+Continue with [Exercise 4 - Deploy to Production](../ex4/README.md)